NeuroFilter: Activation-Based Guardrails for Privacy-Conscious LLM Agents: Experimental Settings

 \textbf{Datasets.} To aid our investigation, we use multiple benchmark datasets comprising (synthetically generated) information profiles and prompts.
-For single-turn probing, we use the PrivacyLens \cite{Shao2024PrivacyLensEP} and CMPL \cite{das2025disclosureauditsllmagents} benchmarks paired with extensive sets of single-turn prompts.
-These prompts are generated either by using an LLM (100 malicious and benign prompts each for PrivacyLens using \textsl{Gemini 2.5 Pro} paired with 493 vignettes for a total of 98600 combinations) or by leveraging sophisticated adversarial prompt generation methods like AutoDAN Cross-and-Evolve (10 malicious prompts for each specified sensitive attribute, 4 attributes for CMPL Insurance and 10 attributes for CMPL Scheduling, along with an equal number of benign prompts that are either task-relevant or irrelevant but not malicious, which are then paired with 200 information profiles for a total of 16000 and 40000 combinations for CMPL Insurance and Scheduling, respectively), respectively.
-More precisely, AutoDAN Cross-and-Evolve~\cite{liu2024autodan} takes initial simple jailbreak prompts and refines them using a genetic algorithm to produce stealthy, semantically meaningful attacks.
-In the main text, we assume uniform fitness scores for AutoDAN to adhere to the black-box access threat model (otherwise the adversary would be given white-box access to the model and its negative log-likelihood values) and for computational efficiency.
-However, we also provide results for a full white-box access implementation of AutoDAN with further discussion in \Cref{app:autodan_prompt_generation}, and show that our probes remain effective against this stronger white-box adversary (see \Cref{app:autodan_non_uniform}).
-Details of the generation pipelines for these prompts are deferred to \Cref{app:prompts}.
+For single-turn probing, we use the CMPL \cite{das2025jailbreakingauditingcontextualprivacy} and PrivacyLens \cite{Shao2024PrivacyLensEP} benchmarks paired with extensive sets of single-turn prompts.
+These prompts are generated either by leveraging sophisticated adversarial prompt generation methods like AutoDAN Cross-and-Evolve (10 malicious prompts for each specified sensitive attribute, 4 attributes for CMPL Insurance and 10 attributes for CMPL Scheduling, along with an equal number of benign prompts that are either task-relevant or irrelevant but not malicious, which are then paired with 200 information profiles for a total of 16000 and 40000 combinations for CMPL Insurance and Scheduling, respectively) or by using an LLM (100 malicious and benign prompts each for PrivacyLens using \textsl{Gemini 2.5 Pro} paired with 493 vignettes for a total of 98600 combinations), respectively, utilizing a $70:30$ train-test split.
+More precisely, AutoDAN Cross-and-Evolve~\cite{liu2024autodan} is a white-box attack paradigm takes initial simple jailbreak prompts and refines them using a genetic algorithm guided by model loss to produce stealthy, semantically meaningful single-turn attacks.
+While this is stronger than the black box setting discussed in \Cref{subsec:threat_model}, this illustrates how NeuroFilter may even succeed against stronger adversaries that have access to model loss.
+To maintain style similarity and classification task hardness, the benign prompts are style-matched with malicious prompts using AutoDAN while querying for allowed attributes.
+Train-test splits are done after prompt generation, and no identical prompt-profile pair appears in both splits.